battle-tactics-strategies

 Skirmishing and Missile Warfare

 Not all Saxon combat was about heavy shield walls.
 Light skirmishers, often armed with javelins (angons) or throwing axes (franciscas), operated in loose order, using terrain to cover their movements.
 These skirmishers were essential for disrupting enemy formations before the main clash.
 They emerged from forest edges, shot from behind bushes, and then retreated into the undergrowth.
-This style of fighting was ideally suited to the patchwork landscape of Saxon England, where trees and hedgerows provided constant cover.
+This style of fighting was ideally suited to the patchwork landscape of Saxon England, where trees and hedgerows provided constant cover for skirmishers to operate in safety.

 Night Operations and Surprise